Plots#

 Returned SkyCoord frame retains only the frame attributes that are for the resulting frame type. (e.g. if the input frame is

-will not.)For a more complete set of transform offsets, use
+ICRS, anequinoxvalue will be retained, but anobstimewill not.)For a more complete set of transform offsets, use

 Given a name, query the CDS name resolver to attempt to retrieve coordinate information for that object.
 The search database, sesame url, and query timeout can be set through configuration items in